 The fact that the Bakken Shale Formation Oil Field contained a lot of oil has been known since the 1950's.
 But the price of oil was too low and the oil drilling technology not advanced enough to economically recover the oil.
 An oil price of at least $50 per barrel was needed to justify the cost of developing technology to recover the Bakken formationoil at a profit..

 The present price of oil has now risen to such a level that development costs can be covered and a profit made producing Bakken oil.

-The drilling technology to recover Bakken-North Dakota oil involves horizontal drilling, fracking , and use of proppants.
-As the oil price continues to rise and as experience is gained in working the difficult Bakken shale, more and more of the oil can be efficiently recovered.
+The drilling technology to recover Bakken Shale Formation - North Dakota oil involves horizontal drilling, fracking , and use of proppants.
+As experience is gained in working the difficult Bakken shale formation, more and more of the oil can be efficiently recovered.

-The oil companies are either already operating in Bakken or on their way to Bakken.
-The Bakken Formation oil rush is on!
+Many oil companies are either already operating in Bakken or on their way to Bakken.

 L.C.
 Price, a geologist (or geochemist) working for the U. S. Geological Survey (USGS) is the person generally credited with determining the huge size of North Dakota's Bakken Formation oil reserves.

 In the 1990's, Mr. Price (working for USGS), performed an intensive investigation of the Bakken Formation oil field.
 Much of his work was done by analyzing abandoned oil wells in the area.
 He made the surprisingly large estimate that the Bakken contained as much as 500 billion barrels of oil.
 His report was given to the USGS in 1999.
 Price died in 2002.